-The - TX option forces tbl to use only full vertical line motions, making the output more suitable for devices that cannot generate partial vertical line motions, such as lineprinters.
+The -TX option forces tbl to use only full vertical line motions, making the output more suitable for devices such as lineprinters, which cannot generate partial vertical line motions.

-If no filenames are given as arguments, tbl reads the standard input, so it may be used as a filter.
-When it is used with eqn(CT) or neqn(CT), tbl should come first to minimize the volume of data passed through pipes.
+If no file names are given as arguments, tbl reads the standard input, so tbl may be used as a filter.
+When it is used with eqn or neqn, tbl should come first to minimize the volume of data passed through pipes.